microsoft/vscode-docs/api/extension-guides/language-model.md

 Extensions should responsibly use the language model and be aware of rate limiting.
 VS Code is transparent to the user regarding how extensions are using language models and how many requests each extension is sending and how that influences their respective quotas.

-Extensions should not request Language Model API access for integration tests due to rate-limitations.
+Extensions should not use the Language Model API for integration tests due to rate-limitations.
 Internally, VS Code uses a dedicated non-production language model for simulation testing, and we are currently thinking how to provide a scalable language model testing solution for extensions.

 ## Testing your extension